The Hampsterdance Song: Background and release

 "The Hampsterdance Song" originated from a web page called the Hampster Dance, created by Deidre LaCarte in mid-1998 as a competition with her sister Melanie and friend Hazel Steenman on who could launch the busiest website.
 The Hampster Dance soon received heavy Internet traffic and sponsorship, leading to merchandise inspired by the fad as well as numerous imitations.
 About a year after the page's creation, Jeffery Lane saw the web page and believed it had more potential in the entertainment industry, so he contacted LaCarte and Steenman in October 1999.
 Before they could start working together, an English production team, Cuban Boys, used the "Whistle-Stop" sample as a basis for their 1999 song "Cognoscenti vs. Intelligentsia" (or "C vs. I"), which was released immediately before Lane planned to move ahead with the song's creation.
 "C vs. I" peaked at number four on the UK Singles Chart and prompted LaCarte to call her lawyer, but no action was taken.

 In early 2000, Lane met LaCarte and Steenman in person, when he revealed to them that he had worked with the Boomtang Boys—who had recently had chart success with their hit "Squeeze Toy"—to create "The Hampsterdance Song".
 Lane knew his song would experience similar levels of popularity if he used the same "Whistle-Stop" hook from the Cuban Boys' pastiche and because pop groups such as Aqua and Vengaboys were prominent at the time.
 After the Boomtang Boys resolved the licensing issues involved with the "Whistle-Stop" sample, they increased the song's volume so that it would emulate a track heard in a club.
 Realizing "The Hampsterdance Song" was finished by this point, they finalized the track, issued it commercially, and began working on an album of similar material.
-In the United States, Koch Entertainment released the song as a maxi-CD single on July 4, 2000, containing a radio edit, an extended mix and a club mix of the track.
+In Canada, Koch Entertainment released the song on June 13, 2000, while it the United States, it was issued as a maxi-CD single on July 4, 2000.
+The CD contains a radio edit, an extended mix and a club mix of the track.
 The same CD was issued in Australia, and a German CD omitting the club mix was also issued, with ZYX Music as the record label.
 Various other maxi-CDs were also distributed across Germany, including a Christmas edition.

 Composition

 The main hook of "The Hampsterdance Song" originates from the 1973 animated Disney film Robin Hood.
-During the film's opening, a rooster sings a song called "Whistle-Stop", performed by Roger Miller.
-LaCarte's sister trimmed a sample of this composition and sped it up to attain a "Hampsterish" sound.
+During the film's opening, Alan-a-Dale sings "Whistle-Stop", performed by Roger Miller.
+LaCarte was sent a sped-up sample of this composition from her sister.
 Disney did not allow the sample to be used in the single, so an original recording sung by the Boomtang Boys member Rob DeBoer was created and used instead.
 The rap portion of the song was performed by the other member, Tony Grace.
 Musically, "The Hampsterdance Song" is a novelty and dance song with high-pitched vocals reminiscent of the Chipmunks.